theaniketraj/pulse/Docs/getting_started.md

 1. **Open the Dashboard**:

    - Press `Ctrl+Shift+P` to open the Command Palette.
-   - Type `Pulse: Open Pulse Dashboard` and press Enter.
+   - Type `Pulse: Open Pulse` and press Enter.

 2. **Explore the UI**: